-You must notify the Office of Environmental Health and Safety prior to the initial use of carcinogens.
-Submit the Assurance on Hazardous Procedures Form (EHS1.3F-001).
-Notification is also required following significant changes in procedures or the quantity of materials used.
+You must notify the Office of Environmental Health and Radiation Safety prior to the initial use of reproductive hazards.
+Submit an Assurance on Hazardous Procedures form (EHS 1.3F-001) Notification is also required following significant changes in procedures or the quantity of materials used.